matthaevm/BinaryConverter/README.md

 # BinaryConverter
-A binary converter written in PHP that I made a couple of years ago.
+A binary converter written in PHP that I made in around 2012 or 2013.